ooples/pine_script_docs/source/language/Operators.rst

 Logical operators
 -----------------

-There are three logical operators in Pine Script:
+There are three logical operators in Pine Script™:

 +---------+---------------------------------+
 | ``not`` | Negation                        |